ItsBlurf/BFplayer/README.md

 # BFplayer

-**AI use notice:** I used ai and specifaclly Codex with gpt 5.5 and 5.6 while developing BFplayer.
+**AI use notice:** I used ai and specefically Codex with gpt 5.5 and 5.6 while developing BFplayer.
 I direct the development and have spent many hours across multiple days testing builds and playback behavior on my own PS5.

 BFplayer is a native media library and player for jailbroken